Vitamin D and Autoimmune Disease: The Vital Connection & Research

 Estrogen Interactions and Gender Differences

-Estrogen enhances the effects of this crucial nutrient in several ways.
-It reduces the enzyme that breaks down the active form, prolonging its beneficial actions.
+Estrogen enhances the effects of vitamin D in two key ways: it reduces the enzyme that breaks down the active form, prolonging its actions, and it increases receptor expression in immune cells — making female immune systems more responsive to regulatory signals.

 Hormonal Factor Effect on Vitamin D Immune Outcome